How Important is the Fair Market Vehicle Value?

 Questions Regarding Vehicle Value

-What happens if I choose to under-insure my vehicle?
+What happens if I under-insure my vehicle?

 What happens if I choose to over-insure my vehicle?